ncls-p/notes/DAT.md

 - **User API Key Encryption:**
   - Mechanism: AES-256 GCM using Node.js `crypto` module for authenticated symmetric encryption.
   - Key Management: `APP_ENCRYPTION_KEY` is critical.
 Store it as an environment variable, ideally injected via Docker secrets or a secure vault in production.
 Never commit to version control.
 - **Authentication & Authorization:** JWTs for stateless session management.
-Granular permissions via CASL (or similar) on all backend API endpoints and WebSocket channels.
+Granular permissions via CASL (or similar) on all Next.js API routes and WebSocket channels (if using custom server).
 - **Input Validation & Sanitization:**
-  - Validate all incoming data (body, params, query) using libraries like Zod or `fastify`'s built-in validation.
+  - Validate all incoming data (body, params, query) in API routes using libraries like Zod.
   - Sanitize Markdown content on the server-side before storage or rendering (if server-rendering parts of it) and potentially on the client-side (e.g., `rehype-sanitize` or DOMPurify) before rendering to prevent XSS.
 - **Rate Limiting:** Implement on authentication endpoints, API key configuration, and other sensitive or resource-intensive operations (e.g., using `fastify-rate-limit`).
 - **CSRF Protection:** For traditional form submissions if any (Next.js often uses client-side fetches which can be protected differently).
 If using cookies for auth, ensure `SameSite` attributes are set correctly.
 JWTs in headers are generally not susceptible if cookies aren't the primary auth mechanism.